-If you have two bottles available to you and warm sunny weather, you can distill water.
-Fill on the bottle with the water you wish to distill, and then connect the two bottles at their openings.
+You can distill water if you have two bottles available and in warm sunny weather.
+Fill the bottle with the water you wish to distill, then connect the two bottles at their openings.
 Place the bottle filled with water in the sun and the second bottle in a cooler space.

 Over time, the water will evaporate from the first bottle and collect in the second.
-Again, make sure that the second bottle is angled to collect and doesn’t flow back into the first.
+Again, ensure the second bottle is angled to collect and doesn’t flow back into the first.

 Use Solar to Distill Water